Guam, Japan prepare for possible North Korea missile launch

 French President Emmanuel Macron called for the international community to work with North Korea to "resume the path of dialogue without conditions," following a call with Trump Saturday.

-Washington has previously said it will consider talks with Pyongyang if it agrees to give up its nuclear weapons program, a pre-condition North Korean officials have described as a non-starter.
+Washington has previously said it will consider talks with Pyongyang if it agrees to give up its nuclear weapons program, a precondition North Korean officials have described as a non-starter.

 Guam waits for news

-At a church in central Guam Sunday, parishioners sang "Lord, we pray for world peace" after discussing the potential North Korean threat.
+At a church in central Guam on Sunday, parishioners sang "Lord, we pray for world peace" after discussing the potential North Korean threat.

 "There's a lot of disbelief going on, there's a lot of anxiety," Father Paul Gofigan told CNN after the mass.

-Gofigan said there is not a lot of panic in Guam, and that people's faith -- the island has been overwhelmingly Catholic since the arrival of Spanish missionaries in the 17th century-- has been on display in recent days.
+Gofigan said there was not a lot of panic in Guam, and that people's faith -- the island has been overwhelmingly Catholic since the arrival of Spanish missionaries in the 17th century-- has been on display in recent days.

 "Faith is so deeply rooted into our culture," he said.

-The territory's governor, Eddie Baza Calvo, said he spoke with Trump and the President's chief of staff, John Kelly, on Saturday.
+The territory's governor, Eddie Baza Calvo, said he had spoken with Trump and the President's chief of staff, John Kelly, on Saturday.

 "Both assured me that the people of Guam are safe," Calvo wrote on Facebook.
 "In the President's words they are behind us '1,000 percent.'
 As the head of the Government of Guam, I appreciate their reassurances that my family, my friends, everyone on this island, are all safe."